MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/index.md

 ## [Windows](windows/index.md)

-Xamarin.Forms has support for four different types of Windows project:

-* Windows Phone 8 Silverlight (the original Windows platform supported by Xamarin.Forms),
-* Windows Phone 8.1 (WinRT),
-* Windows 8.1 (WinRT), and
-* Universal Windows Platform (Windows 10).

-This section describes the differences between them, and how to add them to an existing Xamarin.Forms solution.
+Xamarin.Forms has support for the Universal Windows Platform (UWP) on Windows 10.
+This article describes how to add a a UWP project to an existing Xamarin.Forms solution.